n4ch03/hirebox/README.md

 That's all!!
 Just type your command and an email or your command and +email and the boring task of creating channels and invite externals users will not be there ;)

 ## TODO
-* Decide if kick out admin from new generated channel
 * Move to express and/or decide how to improve validations (middleware?)